jansoren/react-webpack-tutorial/README.md

 - [Webpack](https://webpack.github.io/)
 - [Npm](https://docs.npmjs.com/getting-started/what-is-npm)

-You can either follow the tutorial below or just jump to the resulting code with cloning this repo:
+You can either follow the tutorial below or just jump to the resulting code with:
-`git clone git@github.com:jansoren/react-webpack-tutorial.git`
+1. Cloning this repo `git clone git@github.com:jansoren/react-webpack-tutorial.git`
+1. Run `npm install` from the [myapp](/myapp)-folder
+1. Run command `webpack`
+1. Open `/myapp/dist/index.html`

 If you find the tutorial helpful, and maybe learned something new, please give it a star.
 If you have improvement suggestions please create an issue or a pull request.
 Enjoy :-)